Home>Theology and Spirituality>Who Should Take Communion In The Nazarene Church

 Another essential requirement for partaking in communion within the Nazarene tradition is the sacrament of baptism.
 Baptism symbolizes the believer's identification with the death, burial, and resurrection of Jesus Christ and serves as an outward expression of inward transformation.
 In the context of communion, baptism signifies a public declaration of one's faith and a tangible embodiment of the spiritual rebirth that precedes participation in the Lord's Supper.

-Read more: Who Can Take Communion In The Baptist Church
+Read more: Who Can Take Communion In An Anglican Church

 3. Examination of the Heart